danigb/soundfont-player/README.md

 - Easily connect to a Web MIDI API `MidiInput`
 - Schedule a list of notes

+It uses [audio-loader](https://github.com/danigb/audio-loader) to load soundfont files and [sample-player](https://github.com/danigb/sample-player) to play the sounds.

 ## Usage

 [Download the distribution file](https://raw.githubusercontent.com/danigb/soundfont-player/master/dist/soundfont-player.min.js) and include it in your html...